aws-samples/bulk-aws-migration-using-cloudendure-automation/README.md

 - When Test environment launch is complete, please test the servers and application on it.
 If everything is OK, move ahead to launch the production environment(final).

 ### 7. Launch the Production Environment
- Like above, run the below on Migration Execution server for final end state Production environment.
+ Like above, run the below commands on Migration Execution server for final end state Production environment.

 - Validate YAML file syntax \
 `python3 CloudEndure.py --userapitoken <APIToken> --projectname <project name> --configfile config-cutover.yml --launchtype cutover --dryrun Yes`